NathanRiemer/concentration/README.md

 User Stories:
 -  At start of game:
   -  User is presented with X by Y grid of face down cards
+  -  The cards' positions within the grid are random (ie the position of a given value changes game to game)
   -  Perhaps there is a number that shows the number of remaining matches
   -  Stretch goal: User is able to choose size of grid (aka number of pairs / difficulty)
   -  Stretch goal: User can customize the cards
+  -  Stretch goal: There's a timer
 -  Game Play:
   -  The game consists of turns:
     -  During a turn, the user selects a first card, which turns over (reveals its value)